econ-ark/Life-Cycle-Prime-Time/content/report.md

 ### Why Do the Rich Save So Much?

-The historian Fredrick Cople @jaherGilded's chronicle of the behavior of the richest Americans since the Revolution contains a feast of quotations from the richest Americans, articulating a host of motivations for wealth accumulation; very few of these mention anything resembling the bequest motive as formulated in the academic life cycle literature.
+The historian Fredrick Cople @jaherGilded's chronicle of the behavior of the richest Americans since the Revolution contains a feast of direct quotations articulating a host of motivations for wealth accumulation; very few of these mention anything resembling the bequest motive as formulated in the academic life cycle literature.
 (Andrew Carnegie was most explicit: 'I would rather leave my son a curse than the almighty dollar.')
 This is one of those places where economists' new openness to the idea of taking seriously what people say about their motivations has bite.
-While it is not unreasonable to be sceptical about taking such quotations at face value, @WhyDoTheRich shows that essentially all of the motivations articulated (wealth brings power; wealth allows philanthropy; wealth is a way of 'keeping score'; and more) can be captured in a mathematical formulation in which wealth enters the utility function directly.
+While it is not unreasonable to be sceptical about taking such quotations at face value, @WhyDoTheRich shows that essentially all of the motivations articulated (wealth brings power; wealth allows philanthropy; wealth is a way of 'keeping score'; and more) can be captured in a mathematical formulation in which wealth enters the utility function directly (as a luxury good).

 This perspective is also consonant with the views of Max @weberCapitalism, who argued that the 'spirit of capitalism' was a value system in which it was intrinsically virtuous to accumulate wealth.

 % [^fiduciary]?

-The [SCF](https://doi.org/10.17016/8799) has for many years asked respondents a question about their [motivations for saving](https://www.federalreserve.gov/econres/files/bulletin.macro.txt).
+As mentioned above, the [Survey of Consumer Finances](https://doi.org/10.17016/8799) has for many years asked respondents a question about their [motivations for saving](https://www.federalreserve.gov/econres/files/bulletin.macro.txt).
 While respondents' answers are fairly heterogeneous, the SCF has a suggested aggregation of the many different answers into categories that correspond approximately to some of the motivations that the academic literature has considered.
 The category that best matches the 'bequest' motivation is 'Family' (which includes 'to help the kids out' and 'to leave an estate' but also includes saving for 'weddings and other cermonies' and  'to have children/a family.')

+(most-important-reason)=
+### Table: Most Important Reason for Saving
 The table below presents the responses to this question for college-educated households older than age 70 from the 1995 to the 2022 waves of the SCF:

  | Reason | Proportion | Explanation |